Poo-kie/PHttpClient/README.md

 # PClient
-A testable, performant HTTP client in javascript
+A testable, documented HTTP client written in ES6